alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 ### Step 3

-After selecting a pool, you will be taken to a control panel for that specific liquidity pool, where you can add liquidity to the token pair and view more detailed metrics.&#x20;
+After selecting a pool, you will be taken to a control panel for that specific liquidity pool, where you can add liquidity to the token pair and view more detailed metrics[^1].&#x20;

 When you set the amount for one token, the corresponding amount for the other token is automatically calculated, as liquidity must be provided in equal value for both tokens.

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-3-pool-control-panel.png" alt=""><figcaption><p>Control panel example for STX - ALEX liquidity pool.
 Amount is set to 4 STX and ALEX token amount is automatically determined.</p></figcaption></figure>

-{% hint style="info" %}
+{% hint style="warning" %}
 Clicking the "Max" button will automatically set the amount to your total available balance.
 {% endhint %}

-{% hint style="warning" %}
-The APR metric is the same as the displayed in the Fee Rebate column on the previous step.
+[^1]: The APR metric is the same as the displayed in the Fee Rebate column on the previous step.
-{% endhint %}

 ### Step 4